top of page

 Night view from Korokoro across Wellington Harbour to the city lights — the kind of outlook that makes desirable homes even more competitive in today’s short-stock market.

-Wellington’s stock levels are still tight heading into 2026.
+Wellington’s stock levels are still tight as we head into 2026.

 Liked this?
 Read more Wellington market tips on our blog.